cardano-foundation/developer-portal/docs/native-tokens/minting-nfts.md

 Be aware the slot number is defined as an integer and therefore needs no double quotation marks, whereas the `keyHash` is defined as a string and needs to be wrapped in double quotation marks.
 :::

-Take note of your slot number and save it in a variable.
+Please take note of your slot number and save it in a variable.

 ```bash
 slotnumber="Replace this with your slot number"